 In our Christopherus Kindergarten book we refer to this stage of childhood as the "dreamtime".
 The young child is at one with the world - his senses are completely open, he imitates what he experiences and has a limited sense of self as completely separate person.
 His state is the natural religious state of the young child which Steiner often spoke of (see Working with the Spiritual Basis of Waldorf Education).
 This is as it should be and he should not be rushed through this stage.
 By making the child self-conscious - by teaching, instructing and otherwise working with him via his head, via his emergent intellect and sense of self, we sever his attachment to the world and his undifferentiated sense of oneness.
 By instructing instead of giving him examples to copy, by teaching him abstractions such as letters (no matter how creatively), by talking to him as a mature adult instead of someone with a completely different consciousness, we rob the child of a vital developmental step.
 Please be very careful using materials with your child that are marketed as Waldorf but which rely on conventional ways of teaching and instructing children.

 If these notes appeal to you and make sense, then you might like to consider the following additional sources of help and inspiration:Kindergarten with your Three to Six Year Old and Joyful Movement are, in my humble opinion, two of the best resources available to help parents create a nurturing, peaceful and harmonious homelife for their little ones.
 Also, The Journey Begins at Home: A Waldorf Early Years Guide, a 400 page ebook based on eight years of conversations from our former Christopherus forums.
-I also strongly suggest you listen to my free audio download on Therapeutic Waldorf for advice about working with the very forms which I write about above and which can help heal those children with issues that manifest in sensory and other challenges as well as prevent their appearance inthe first place.
+We also strongly suggest you listen to the free audio download on Therapeutic Waldorf for advice about working with the very forms which can help heal those children with issues that manifest in sensory and other challenges as well as prevent their appearance inthe first place.
 Rahima Baldwin Dancy's You Are Your Child's First Teacher and Shea Darian's Seven Times the Sun and Sanctuaries of Childhood are also invaluable resources to help you practically support your choices.